 Periods are powerful.
 They regulate our health, prepare our bodies for the gift of life, and connect us to the nature of our body.
-The average woman spends 2,535 days of her life menstruating and more than 800 million people mensturate every day.
+The average person with a period spends 2,535 days of their life menstruating and more than 800 million people mensturate every day.
 Yet global period stigma and menstrual shame are just as powerful.
 Menstrual cycles can range from being inconvenient to life altering, depending on your social and economic experience.

 Your period can make you poor

 Period poverty refers to the lack of access to safe, hygienic menstrual products and/or the inability to manage one’s period with dignity.
 This global challenge especially impacts the disabled, homeless, and poor communities.

 1 in 10 girls in Britain aged 14 to 21 cannot afford to buy menstrual products, according to Plan International UK.

 In the US, people who can’t afford tampons, pads, or other period products can’t use public benefits like food stamps or Medicaid to buy tampons or pads, as they are listed as “luxury items”.
 In the UK, menstrual products are taxed an extra 5%.